Clyfford Still was one of the first Abstract Expressionism artists. He is one of the most influential American artists of the 20th century.

 Clyfford Still- Untitled 1960

-Clyfford Still’s, Untitled 1960 is on view at the Metropolitan Museum of Art in New York City.
-You can view this original painting at gallery 921.
+Clyfford Still’s Untitled 1960 is on view at the Metropolitan Museum of Art in New York City.
+You can view this original painting at Gallery 921.

 The painting is 113” x 146” (287 x 371.5 cm).
-And it was given to the museum by his wife, Patti Stills, in 1986 after the artist had passed away.
+It was given to the museum by his wife, Patti Stills, in 1986 after the artist had passed away.

 Like many of Clyfford Still’s other paintings, this painting involves scenes of mountains or jagged rocks.
 The painting has some bright yet muted colors, with black being one of the predominant colors.